mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

 ### 4. When I hear the word 'framework' I reach for my gun

-I'll talk a lot of shit on web frameworks, and we can bask in a smug feeling of self-satisfaction together.
-I might not write this part; I'll only do it if I think I can make a point coherent rather than preach to the previously converted.
+~~I'll talk a lot of shit on web frameworks, and we can bask in a smug feeling of self-satisfaction together.~~ I might not write this part; I'll only do it if I think I can make a point coherent rather than preach to the previously converted.

 ## What is backend?

-Backend is connecting together computers via the internet.
+'Backend' is connecting together computers via the internet.
+You know what a computer is, so...

 ### What's the internet anyways?